Cut Piece 1964: Reflection

-Dispute

 Cut Piece boldly presents violence against women's bodies in the form of cut-out clothes.
 Most people define this as feminist performance art.
 But Ono remains ambiguous about it, almost entirely giving the viewer the responsibility and right to judge the work.
 Performing the piece made Ono famous, yet it sparked much controversy.
 Thomas E. Crow commended in 1966, "it is difficult to think of an earlier work of art that so acutely pinpoints the political question of women’s physical vulnerability as mediated by regimes of vision".
-However, Marcia Tanner criticized Cut Piece as "really quite gruesome—more like a rape than an art performance".
+Writing in 1994, Marcia Tanner critiqued Cut Piece as "really quite gruesome—more like a rape than an art performance".
 She argues that the work is full of aggression and violence against women and is deliberately passive and sexually controlling.
 Ono is reduced to an object to be scrutinized, violated by the audience, and subjected to the male gaze.
 At the same time, the audience's role changes from voyeur to victimizer, sadist and aggressor, being dangerous and threatening.